kosorz/fourthwall/README.md

 ## General

-I've discoverd that REST api as well as GraphQl does not support sorting by all columns mentioned in the task description.
+I've discoverd that REST api as well as GraphL does not support sorting by all columns mentioned in the task description.
 Sorting functionality was limited to name and stars(stargazers).

 ## Mobile specific limitations